spotbugs/spotbugs-gradle-plugin/README.md

 Apply this plugin with [the `java` plugin](https://docs.gradle.org/current/userguide/java_plugin.html) to your project, then [`SpotBugsTask`](https://spotbugs-gradle-plugin.netlify.com/com/github/spotbugs/snom/spotbugstask) will be generated for each existing sourceSet.

+If you want to create and configure `SpotBugsTask` by own, apply the base plugin (`jp.skypencil.spotbugs.snom-base`) instead, then it won't create tasks automatically.

 ### Apply to Android project

 TBU